stenudd.COM

 History may make sense in rear view, but is rarely predictable.
 There is even a natural conflict between the present and the future: what conforms to the presiding order is praised and elevated in the former, but what is singled out in the latter is change, the deviation from the standard.
 So, that which is cherished in the future is mostly neglected or even rejected in the present.
 Most innovators, of whatever kind, would in their lives only find support for a conviction of being erased by time.
 What are the odds of becoming a historical figure?
 Infinitesimal.
 Nothing to base one’s life on.

-Returning to Aristotle, if we consider the indications we have about his time and the modest role he played in it, he would have been very un-Aristotelian to assume a lasting influence.
+Returning to Aristotle, if we consider the indications we have about his time and the modest role he played in it, Aristotle would have been very un-Aristotelian to assume a lasting influence.
 Not that he was unknown to the population of Athens and beyond, but modestly so.
-Most of his writing was not even published during his lifetime.
+Most of Aristotle's writing was not even published during his lifetime.
 What was, had won him some respect, but far from devotion.
-It took centuries before he was regarded as anything but an eloquent student of Plato.
+It took centuries before Aristotle was regarded as anything but an eloquent student of Plato.

-His will, quoted to us by Diogenes Laertius, implies a most modest care about his family, his slaves, and little else.
-In his life, he shunned political activity, and had little faith in seeing his philosophy contribute to society.
-His teacher’s endeavor along those lines must have convinced him of its futility.
+Aristotle's will, quoted to us by Diogenes Laertius, implies a most modest care about his family, his slaves, and little else.
+In his life, Aristotle shunned political activity, and had little faith in seeing his philosophy contribute to society.
+His teacher's endeavor along those lines must have convinced Aristotle of its futility.

-What of his could he see that would have any chance of lasting?
-Only his early works, predominantly defending and explaining the ideas of Plato – significantly different from his own, as they matured.
-Whatever he might have thought about it, as he progressed in years, he saw no other role for him in history, than that of yet another voice in the choir praising Plato’s thoughts.
-And he could not even have been convinced of Plato’s lasting impression.
+What of his own work could Aristotle see that would have any chance of lasting?
+Only his early works, predominantly defending and explaining the ideas of Plato — significantly different from his own, as they matured.
+Whatever Aristotle might have thought about it, as he progressed in years, he saw no other role for him in history, than that of yet another voice in the choir praising Plato's thoughts.
+And he could not even have been convinced of Plato's lasting impression.

 NEXT